Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/install_n8n_on_vps/guide.en-gb.md

 ## Objective

 This guide explains how to install and run [n8n](https://n8n.io), an open-source platform for workflow automation, on an OVHcloud VPS.
-The installation relies on [Docker](https://www.docker.com/), with the server [Traefik](https://doc.traefik.io/traefik/) to automatically manage SSL certificates.

-This guide explains how to install and run [n8n](https://n8n.io), an open-source platform for workflow automation, on an OVHcloud VPS.
 [Manual installation](#step3) relies on [Docker](https://www.docker.com/), with the server [Traefik](https://doc.traefik.io/traefik/) to automatically manage SSL certificates.
 For a [turn-key setup](#step2), opt for an [OVHcloud preinstalled n8n VPS](https://www.ovhcloud.com/en-gb/vps/vps-n8n/).

 ## Requirements